 Our curriculum enables our pupils to experience their learning in a variety of ways.
 Students in St Mary’s Church of England Junior School benefit from enquiry-based and cooperative learning, whilst all professionals adopt a holistic approach to teaching and developing their pupils.
-Each topic block is planned and organised aspirationally, in a way which engages, inspires and develops a love for learning amongst our pupils.
+Each topic block is planned and organised aspirationaly, in a way which engages, inspires and develops a love for learning amongst our pupils.
 This includes creating purposeful links between topics which both enrich the curriculum topic of study, as well as allowing the children to gather and build on prior learning, embedding new knowledge within their long-term memory.

-During the course of the year, teachers assess pupils’ knowledge through assessment for learning strategies, cold and hot tasks, deliberate and reflective questioning, formal assessments, phonics assessments and standardised tests.
+During the course of the year, teachers assess pupils’ knowledge through assessment for learning strategies, deliberate and reflective questioning, formal assessments, phonics assessments and standardised tests.
 The outcomes of pupils’ assessments, both individually and as a whole class or cohort, are used to further analyse learning in order to allow teachers to focus on narrowing and diminishing gaps to enable all of our students to meet age related expectations and beyond, ensure both appropriate challenge and support.

-Through our bespoke curriculum design, in addition to our mastery approach through Power Maths, and Talk for Writing, we aim for every child to achieve at least national expected outcomes by the end of Key Stage 2.
+Through our bespoke curriculum design, we aim for every child to achieve at least national expected outcomes by the end of Key Stage 2.
+We draw on resources from PowerMaths, Talk for Writing, Power of Reading, and Ark Curriculum plus to ensure lessons are engaging, challenging and create inspired learners.
 Our pupils recognise that mistakes are useful as they help us learn, thereby instilling the courage for children to take risks within a safe learning environment.
 Children learn to reflect on their personal progress, both within a lesson and over time.
-We know that the knowledge and skills our pupils gain at St Mary’s, will both prepare and support our children and families in making informed choices for their future educational and career paths.
+We know that the knowledge and skills our pupils gain at St Mary’s will both prepare and support our children and families in making informed choices for their future educational and career paths.